0%

 How to Apply

-What is the 2026 Extraordinary Regularisation?
+What is the 2026 Extraordinary Regularization?

 The Extraordinary Regularization will grant legal residency and work permits to approximately 500,000 people currently living in the country.
 This initiative follows a historic “Citizens’ Legislative Initiative” (ILP), which was supported by over 700,000 signatures and a large majority in Congress.